akashkumarn/SQL-server-to-SQLite/README.md

-Perfect 🚀 Here’s a **draft README.md** for your GitHub project.
-You can copy this into your repo and tweak as needed:

----

 # SQL Server ➝ SQLite Migrator

 A simple Python-based tool (with GUI) that **migrates a SQL Server database into a SQLite file**.